 You don’t need to get a women’s specific option if you don’t want to.
 There isn’t all that much difference in bindings designed for men or women.
 Just be sure to choose an option that matches your riding style and ability level.

-Here are my top picks for women’s snowboard bindings in 2022.
+Here are my top picks for women’s snowboard bindings.

 1. Best Overall: Burton Lexa X